 The MDX has been a staple of the Acura lineup for decades now.
-Originally presented as a luxurious version of the Honda Pilot, the MDX has slowly but surely been able to detach from from such concept.
+Originally presented as a luxurious version of the Honda Pilot, the MDX has slowly but surely been able to detach from such concept.
 Initially, one could recognize just about every body panel and button between the two.
 Now, the Pilot is a mighty fine SUV, but the MDX is even finer.
 Even better yet, the resemblances between the two have just about disappeared.

 For 2017 the Acura MDX wears a brand-new front-end, which I must add—is downright stunning.
 The redesigned grille, the headlights, and the entire vehicle overall looks the part.
 In addition, the MDX looks chiseled and athletic, and it manages to hide its third row and massive trunk extremely well.
 In fact, most wouldn’t even think there’s a third row.

 The interior is equally as pleasant as the exterior, though the dash is a bit cluttered, and even confusing at first.
 During our week-long test of the MDX we grew to utilize its various buttons and knobs, and even its dual-screen setup, although we still found it quite unorthodox.
 That being said, the MDX aims to please, and it did so in more than one way.

 On the Road

 Driving the 2017 Acura MDX is a real treat.
 The 3.5-liter engine under the hood pumps out 290-horsepower, though it truly feels like quite a bit more.
 A quick stab of the throttle rewarded us with plenty of power, though its delivery was smooth and gradual.